 Depression can make you want to sleep all day, minimizing the time you spend in the sun.
 Encourage your loved one to go outside for a few minutes each day.
 It’s common for people with depression to be deficient in vitamin D. Being in the sun is a natural way to get that much-needed supplement.

-Ask them to go for a quick walk with you or sit outside to have a cup of coffee or tea.
-If they insist on staying in the house, open the curtains or blinds and let some natural light in.
+Ask them to go for a walk around the garden, if you have one, or sit outside or by the window to have a cup of coffee or tea.
+If they don’t want to go outside, open the curtains or blinds and let some natural light in.
 In my experience, getting a little sunshine and fresh air really does help elevate my mood.

 Many people have a hard time taking care of themselves.
 With depression, it can be even harder.
 Simple tasks like brushing their teeth, combing their hair, or getting dressed become painstaking.
 Eating often falls by the wayside as well.